-1.- PREPARATION: Before your upcoming trip to the grocery store, make a list of what to buy.
-It seems simple, but it’s easy to get sucked into the vortex of grocery store roaming.
+1.- PREPARATION: Before your upcoming trip to the store, make a list of what to buy.
+It seems simple, but it’s easy to get sucked into the vortex of food store roaming.
 Making a list and sticking to it keep you both focused and organized, and will help you steer clear of unhealthy choices.
-I found beautiful templates at Etsy that can inspire you.

-2.- GET ORGANIZED: Go over your fridge contents once a week.
+2.- GET ORGANISED: Go over your fridge contents once a week.
 Take out what you didn’t use and take a quick inventory of what you have.
 This will help you shop better, make healthier choices, and save money on your next store visit.
 Find a place for each item and keep putting them in their assigned place after each use.
-If you want to be ultra-organized (and make it look extra pretty), use clear plastic bins for more visibility and label them what is inside (“Snacks,” “Condiments,” “Meat,” etc.).
-I love containers from the container store.
+If you want to be ultra-organised (and make it look extra pretty), use clear plastic bins for more visibility and label them what is inside (“Snacks,” “Condiments,” “Meat,” etc.).

 3.- PRESERVE YOUR FOOD: Where you place the food matters.
 The fresher the food, the higher its nutritional value + longer shelf life, reducing waste.

 - Vegetables need humidity and lower temperatures, that is why I would recommend finding a refrigerator that provides food preservation technologies that regulate temperature slightly above 32°F (0°C), as food stays fresher longer when stored just slightly above freezing point.